ChristianKreuzberger/django-rest-imageupload-example/tutorial/chapter1/step6.md

-# Step 6: Set up a basic page using AngularJS
+# Step 6: Set up a Basic AngularJS Single Page Application
+So far we have set up the basics for our frontend application.
+Now it is time to set up a simple page using [Angular](https://angularjs.org/).

 ## Install AngularJS
-In the [previous step](step5.md) of this tutorial we have set up the basics for our frontend application.
-Now it is time to set up a simple page using [Angular](https://angularjs.org/).

 We are going to use the [Node Package Manager](https://www.npmjs.com/) (npm) for maintaining a local package repository (you can install it on Debian/Ubuntu using ``apt-get install npm``).